Dimension

 Member

 A measure, in the context of data, is a quantifiable numeric value used to track and analyze data.
-It represents a calculation—like sum, average or count—that you perform on raw data points.
+It represents a calculation—like sum, average or count—that’s performed on raw data points.

-Read moreKey Performance Indicator (KPI)
+Key Performance Indicator (KPI)

 A key performance indicator (KPI) is a measurable value that shows how effectively your organization is achieving its most important objectives.
-Think of a KPI like a car’s speedometer—each gauge gives you real-time feedback so you can adjust your course and hit your destination.
+Think of KPIs like the gauges on your car dashboard—each one gives you real-time feedback to help you maintain your engine and stay on course.

 Cardinality describes how unique the values in a column are.
 It also plays a role in defining how tables relate to each other.
 A high-cardinality column contains many unique values, while a low-cardinality column contains few unique values.